potassco/python-project-template/CONTRIBUTING.md

   changes.
 - Submit a pull request to the master branch with your changes.
 - Respond to feedback on your pull request.
-- If everything is fine your pull request is merged. 🥳
+- If everything is fine your pull request is merged!

 ## License